-Any students who have not logged into the course website on Canvas and posted their first Discussion post or submitted their first Module Activity during the first week of classes may be dropped for non-attendance.
-ADDITIONAL IMPORTANT NOTE: During Week 1, there is an assignment on how to use the textbook that you must complete by 10pm on Wednesday of Week 1, in order to avoid being dropped from the class.
+Any students who have not logged into the course website on Canvas and either: a) posted their first Discussion post, b) done at least one Reading Questions part, or c) done at least one Module Activity part during the first week of classes may be dropped for non-attendance.

 For students who feel that they will not be able to complete the coursework and wish to drop the class, the final deadline to drop with a "W" is the end of Week 8.
 It is the student's responsibility to drop by that deadline if they feel they need to drop the course.
 I cannot drop them after that date.